01-edu/public/subjects/multiplayer-fps/README.md

 You will have to develop the game server and also a client application:

-- The server must accept as much connections as possible (the minimum should be 10).
+- The server must accept as many connections as possible (the minimum should be 10).
 - When the client is initialized, the game should ask for:
   - The IP address of the server, allowing the client application to connect to any server.
   - A username for identification.